-SonarCloud will suggest a key for your SonarCloud organization.
-This is a name unique across all organizations within SonarCloud.
+SonarCloud will suggest an Actions secret name and key for your SonarCloud organization.
+This is a name and key is unique across all organizations within SonarCloud.
 You can accept the suggestion or change it manually.
 The interface will prevent you from changing it to an already existing key.

 Choose a plan

 Next, you will be asked to choose a SonarCloud subscription plan.
 If all the repositories to be analyzed are public on GitHub, you can select the free plan.
-When using the free plan, your code and analysis results will be publicly accessible at sonarcloud.io.
+When using the free plan, your code and analysis results will be publicly accessible at sonarcloud.io/explore/projects.

-If you want to analyze one or more private repositories, you need to select a paid plan.
-Even with the paid plan, you still have a 14 day free trial period.
+If you want to analyze one or more private repositories then you need to select a paid plan.
+All paid plans offer a 14-day free trial period.
 Once the 14 days have elapsed, the cost is based on the number of lines of code analyzed.

 A plan is always associated one-to-one with a SonarCloud organization and therefore with a single GitHub organization.
 If you want to onboard multiple GitHub organizations, you must sign up for a separate plan for each.

-Once you have chosen a plan and clicked Create Organization, your SonarCloud organization is created!
+Once you have chosen a plan and selected Create Organization, your SonarCloud organization is created!

 Set up your analysis

 The next step is to import the projects (that is, individual Git repositories) that you want to analyze from your GitHub organization into your newly created SonarCloud organization.
 A corresponding, one-to-one SonarCloud project will be created for each imported repository.

-SonarCloud will present a list of the repositories in your GitHub organization or personal account.
-Select those that you want to import and analyze and click Set Up.
+SonarCloud will present a list of the repositories in your GitHub organization; choose the projects you want to import and select Set Up to get started.

 The selected projects will be imported.

-For GitHub repositories, there are two analysis methods available: Automatic analysis and CI-based analysis below.
+For GitHub repositories, there are two analysis methods available: Automatic analysis and CI-based analysis.